H-Square-Lab-group/Minesweeper/presentation.md

 - Take user input to reveal tiles
 - Grid-based mine generation and flood fill logic
 - Game win/loss detection
+- Added a function to show where the mines were situated after game is lost

 The code is modular, beginner-friendly, and a great entry point for exploring GUI programming in C++.